 Plastic plates are practical for camping…and horrible.
 So, we’ve been looking at alternatives.
-Metal tends to be the backpacking, wild camping option, but there are some innovative materials for more camping-table friendly dinnerware.
-Bamboo, corn, rhubarb (just kidding on that last one)…So here’s what we’ve come up with for green alternatives.
+Metal tends to be the backpacking option, but there are some innovative materials for more environmentally-friendly dinnerware.
+Bamboo dinner sets, corn, rhubarb (just kidding on that last one)…So here’s what we’ve come up with for green alternatives.

 The special options